Henrik-3/unofficial-valorant-api/README.md

-# unofficial-valorant-api (v.4.0.0)
+# unofficial-valorant-api (v.4.0.1)
 Unofficial Valorant API by using the Ingame API
 <br>

 <a href="https://discord.gg/X3GaVkX2YN" target="_blank"><img src="https://discordapp.com/api/guilds/704231681309278228/widget.png?style=banner2"/></a>

 # Before using this API
 Please make sure that the user has given his consent to use his data.
-Analytic services where the user haven't giving his consent are not supported and will be banned if found out, same goes with store checkers if they are public
+Analytic services where the user haven't giving his consent are not supported and will be banned if found out, same stuff for store checkers if they are public

 # Authentication and Rate Limits
 All rate limits are the same for every endpoint, so in general you have **90 requests every minute** if you use an "Advanced" API Key, if not it will be **30 requests every minute** with the "Basic" Key.